 Open up to new people

-Thanks to the millions of litre of beer flowing throughout the different tents, and the thousands of people losing all inhibitions due to it, it’s hard not to make new friends at Oktoberfest.
-So once you plonk yourself at one of the tent’s various tables and order a beer, don’t be shy – introduce yourself to those around you.
-And to save blushes as the night progresses, write their name on a piece of paper because due to the copious amounts of alcohol you’ll consume, you won’t have a notion of their name an hour after meeting them.
+Thanks to the litres of beer flowing through the veins, and the thousands of people losing all inhibitions due to it, it’s hard to not make new friends at Oktoberfest.
+So once you plonk yourself at one of the tent’s various tables and order a beer, don’t be shy and introduce yourself to those around you.
+And to save on blushes as the night progresses, write their name on a piece of paper because after the copious amounts of alcohol you’ll no doubt consume, you won’t have a notion of their name an hour after meeting them.
+Or just remember those Lemonheads lyrics from the 90’s, ‘I’ve never been too good with names but I remember faces’.

 Keep an open mind